python/typeshed/tests/REGRESSION.md

 ## Regression tests for typeshed

-This directory contains code samples that act as a regression test for typeshed's stdlib stubs.
+Regression tests for the standard library stubs can be found in the `stdlib/@tests/test_cases` directory.
+Stubs for third-party libraries that do have test cases can be found in `@tests/test_cases` subdirectories for each stubs package.
+For example, the test cases for `requests` can be found in the `stubs/requests/@tests/test_cases` directory.

-**This directory should *only* contain test cases for functions and classes which are known to have caused problems in the past, where the stubs are difficult to get right.** 100% test coverage for typeshed is neither necessary nor desirable, as it would lead to code duplication.
+**Regression test cases should only be written for functions and classes which are known to have caused problems in the past, where the stubs are difficult to get right.** 100% test coverage for typeshed is neither necessary nor desirable, as it would lead to code duplication.
 Moreover, typeshed has multiple other mechanisms for spotting errors in the stubs.

-### Where are the third-party test cases?

-Not all third-party stubs packages in typeshed have test cases, and not all of them need test cases.
-For those that do have test cases, however, the samples can be found in `@tests/test_cases` subdirectories for each stubs package.
-For example, the test cases for `requests` can be found in the `stubs/requests/@tests/test_cases` directory.

 ### The purpose of these tests